 Interested in getting involved or learning more about volunteer activities at NAMIC’s Annual Convention?
-Check out the information below and email the respective staff contact indicated.
+Check out the information below and email the respective staff contacts indicated.

 Would you like to assist at the traditional opening activity for NAMIC’s Annual Convention?
 This event takes place on Saturday prior to the start of the NAMIC convention.
 Volunteers are welcome to help with golfer check-in, distributing information, and assistance in loading buses that will transport golfers to the golf club.

-To participate, or if you have questions please contact Amanda Byrd.
+To participate, or if you have questions please contact Julie Bacher.

 NAMIC Prayer Service & Breakfast – Choir

 Do you like to sing and be a part of a great tradition?
 NAMIC is looking for attendees and/or guests who want to be a part of the Choir at the NAMIC Prayer Service & Breakfast on Sunday morning.
 You don’t have to be a professional singer, just someone who likes to have fun.
 (Carrying a tune can be helpful, though!)

 The only requirement is to purchase a ticket to the breakfast.
 There will be a short rehearsal on Saturday, September 26 at 5:00 p.m., for those who are able to participate.
 If arriving too late for the Saturday practice, join us at 7:15 a.m. on Sunday morning for another practice before the Prayer Service & Breakfast.

 To participate, please purchase your ticket when registering and indicate that you are planning to sing in the choir.
 Please contact Amanda Byrd if you have any questions about the Choir or Prayer Service & Breakfast.
 We look forward to seeing you in San Diego!